molarmanful/bited/docs/manual/start.md

     learn not only about how bited works, but also about the many conventions and choices that bitmap font designers have made.

+    There exist many wonderful sources of BDFs just waiting to be found.
-    [Here](https://github.com/Tecate/bitmap-fonts) is a great repo for sourcing these fonts.
+    [Here](https://github.com/Tecate/bitmap-fonts) is one such repo for these fonts.